projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-net.rst

    acrn-br0      8000.b25041fef7a3   no        tap0
                                                enp3s0

-Add a pci slot to the device model acrn-dm command line (mac address is optional):
+Add a PCI slot to the device model acrn-dm command line (mac address is optional):

 .. code-block:: none